ibm-cloud-docs/cephaas/troubleshooting.md

 {: troubleshoot}
 {: support}

-When you delete a cluster in Fusion as a Service, the associated storage resources are expected to be released and returned to the available capacity of your deployment.
+When you delete a cluster in IBM Fusion as a service, the associated storage resources are expected to be released and returned to the available capacity of your deployment.
 However, in some cases, storage might not be fully reclaimed immediately.
 {: tsSymptoms}

 This issue can occur if storage resources are still in use, not properly detached, or if cleanup operations are delayed or incomplete.
 As a result, you might continue to see consumed storage capacity even after the cluster is deleted.